 (f) changes in general contact information (phone number, mailing address, and email) for the virtual school and the virtual school's board of trustees; and

-(g) significant decreases in enrollment (more than 10 % lower than any previously reported figure).
+(g) significant decreases in enrollment (more than 10 percent lower than any previously reported figure).

 (10) Additional Information and Reports.
 Every Commonwealth of Massachusetts virtual school shall submit all additional information, data, and reports required by the Department.